×

 Assurance also comes from the testimony of the Holy Spirit directly testifying to the believer’s spirit that they are children of God.

 This is one of two subjective and secondary grounds for assurance.
 The Spirit of adoption which enables the believer to cry out “Abba, Father” (Rom.
 8:15) also bears direct witness to each believer that God is their Father and they are his children (Rom.
 8:16).
-As Packer states, “This is a direct and immediate sense of God’s fatherly love given as kind of an immediate communication-like God is saying, ‘I love you,’ directly, immediately to the soul through His Word.”4 Importantly, the Spirit testifies to one’s own spirit not about others.
+As Packer states, “This is a direct and immediate sense of God’s fatherly love given as kind of an immediate communication-like God is saying, ‘I love you,’ directly, immediately to the soul.”4 The Spirit does this through the Word.
+Importantly, the Spirit testifies to one’s own spirit not about others.
 Therefore, a believer cannot have the same level of certitude about the salvation of others as they can of themselves.

 The Spirit testifies to the believer’s adoption by the evidences of conversion and a transformed life.